Qantas auctions off two A380 lie-flat airplane seats

 Travel to and from Australia might be curtailed right now -- and Qantas' fleet of A380s might be grounded in the California desert -- but one winning bidder will be able to install these aircraft seats in their living room and recreate the inflight experience at home.

-Other items in the auction include a private charter flight and a 787 simulator experience.
+Other items in the auction include a private charter flight, a 787 simulator experience and a kids soccer coaching clinic with Graham Arnold, the head coach of the Australian national soccer team.

 A different item will launch daily from August 2 to 6, with the A380 seats set to go live at 8 a.m.
 AEST on August 5.